raspberrypilearning/morse-code-virtual-radio/WORKSHEET.md

   - Being able to key it in
   - Being able to decode it when listening

 The choice of the dot and dash sequence for each letter is not random.
-Samuel Morse chose them based on how often letters occurred in the English language used in his local newspaper.
-The more commonly used a letter the fewer dots and dashes he chose, thereby making it faster to key in.
+Samuel Morse chose them based on how often letters occurred in the English language used by his local newspaper.
+The more commonly used a letter was the fewer dots and dashes he chose, thereby making it faster to key in.

 The chart below is the Morse code tree and is really helpful when listening/decoding, you might want to print it out and have it always in front of you.
 You can see that **E** and **T** are the most common letters.
 So you start at the top, go to the *left* if you hear a dot and to the *right* if you hear a dash.
 You can double check this against the first chart, try it now for the letters **A** and **B**.

 ![listening](./images/morse_listening.png)

 Get a pencil and paper and see how you get on with this: [Listen to slow Morse Code](./sounds/slow_morse.mp3).
-Don't be intimidated if you find that decoding it is hard.
+Don't be intimidated if you find this hard.
 It's always tricky to start with.
 As with many things, the more you do it the easier it gets.

+## Step 0: Setting Up your Pi

+First check that you have all the parts you need to get your Raspberry Pi set up and working.

+- Raspberry Pi
+- Micro USB power adaptor
+- An SD card with Raspbian already set up through NOOBS
+- USB keyboard
+- USB mouse
+- HDMI cable
+- A monitor or TV

+### Activity Checklist:

+1. Place the SD card into the slot of your Raspberry Pi.
+It will only fit one way so be careful not to break the card.
+2. Next connect the HDMI cable from the monitor (or TV) to the HDMI port on the Pi and turn on your monitor.
+3. Plug the USB keyboard and mouse into the USB ports on the Pi.
+4. Plug in the micro USB power supply and you should see some text appear on your screen.
+5. When prompted to login type:

+    ```bash
+    Login: pi
+    Password: raspberry
+    ```